-~ Right Rate Perform soil tests, tissue tests, or both to appropriately plan and manage 1.2.1. fertilizer applications.
+Perform soil tests, tissue tests, or both to appropriately plan and manage fertilizer applications.

-Guidance: Appropriate rates of nutrient application for crops are determined using soil and plant tissue testing.
-Soil testing provides pH values, indices of phosphorus, potassium, calcium, and magnesium, micronutrients available in the soil, and nutrient rate recommendations for sod production needs.
-N is not analyzed in soil tests in Florida because it changes forms and is highly mobile.
+Guidance: Appropriate rates of N or P application for crops are determined using recommended rates in the crop-specific UF/IFAS publication(s), where available, or based on another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop) and accounting for soil test results prior to planting.
+Additional N and P may be justified during the growing cycle based on plant tissue testing results.
+Soil testing can provide pH values, indices of phosphorus, potassium, calcium, and magnesium, micronutrients available in the soil, and nutrient rate recommendations for VAC production needs.
+Nitrogen is not analyzed in soil tests in Florida because it changes forms and is highly mobile.
 Instead, recommended N application rates are based on many years of crop research.
-A soil test that is less than one year old is required and must demonstrate a need for P prior to any application of P. If not applying P, it is still good practice to conduct soil tests every three to five years on established sod fields to gauge changes that may occur with time, especially changes in soil pH.
+For crops other than multi-year crops, a soil test that is less than one year old is required and must demonstrate a need for P prior to any application of P. Multi-year crops can utilize a calibration curve for subsequent application of P based on the soil test taken before planting.
+If not applying P, it is still good practice to conduct soil tests every three to five years on established VAC fields to gauge changes that may occur over time, especially changes in soil pH.

 Soil pH is one of the most important properties that affect nutrient availability to the plant and soil microbial activity.
-Soil pH can be increased by adding lime or dolomite or lowered by adding acidifying materials like elemental sulfur or ammonium fertilizer.
+Soil pH can be increased by adding lime or dolomite, or lowered by adding acidifying materials like elemental sulfur or ammonium fertilizer.
 The pH of irrigation water should also be considered as it can affect soil pH over the long term.
-Producers can use soil test results to manage soil pH to improve uptake of N and P. Consider crop nutrient requirements and other current conditions before adding amendments to adjust soil pH.
+Producers can use soil test results to determine the existing pH and identify the soil amendments that may be required to improve uptake of N and P. Consider crop nutrient requirements and other current conditions before adding amendments to adjust soil pH.

-Although less useful for sod production, plant tissue testing can be used in conjunction with soil testing to diagnose the overall effectiveness of a fertilization program.
-Due to the mobility of most essential nutrients in soils, plant tissue analysis is one of the best indicators of plant health and nutrition.
+Plant tissue testing can be used during the growing cycle to diagnose the overall effectiveness of a fertilization program and determine possible corrections for subsequent fertilizer supplementation.
+Due to the mobility of most essential nutrients in soils, plant tissue analysis is a useful indicator of plant health and nutrition.
 Potential nutrient deficiencies can be detected with tissue analysis before visual symptoms appear.
 Leaf tissue analysis may also provide information on induced deficiencies and inferences on plant uptake.
-UF/IFAS EDIS publications (edis.ifas.ufl.edu) provide tables and information on nutrient sufficiency ranges for warm season turfgrasses.
+UF/IFAS EDIS publications (http://edis.ifas.ufl.edu/) provide tables and information on nutrient sufficiency ranges for vegetable and agronomic crops.